harvardinformatics/website/content/denovo-transcriptome-assembly-best-practices.md

         758	Missing BUSCOs
         3023	Total BUSCO groups searched

 Because multiple transcripts can hit a BUSCO, this can lead to classification of BUSCOs as being "complete duplicated."
 More informative is the total number of complete BUSCOs (both single and duplicated).
-It should be noted that, because profiles are effectively consensus sequences, it is possible that, even if the gene for your organism was included in building the BUSCO database, it may be divergent enough from the consensus such that your matching contig may be classified as missing.
-In other words, there can be false negatives.
-A forthcoming update to BUSCO will help to alleviate this problem.